Janata Bank reports massive Tk 3,066cr loss in 2024

 Janata Bank PLC plunged into massive losses in 2024 as its net interest income dropped significantly.

-The state-run bank posted a loss of Tk 3,066 crore in 2024, marking a sharp reversal from a profit of Tk 62 crore of the previous year.
+The state-run bank posted a loss of Tk 3,066 crore in 2024, marking a sharp reversal from a profit of Tk 62 crore in the previous year.

 Its loss per share stood at Tk 132.51, compared to earnings per share of Tk 2.68 in 2023, according to the state-run lender's financial statements.